joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 information to event listeners.
 A common way to accomplish this is to define a new class, a subclass of the Event class, and use an instance of that class as the event object.
-In this example, an AlarmEvent instance is used as the event object when the AlarmClock class’s `alarm` event is dispatched.
+In this example, an AlarmEvent instance is used as the event object when the AlarmClock class's `alarm` event is dispatched.
 The AlarmEvent class, shown here, provides additional information about the `alarm` event, specifically the alarm message: